Understanding Colchicine: History and Mechanism

 - If almost time for next dose: Skip the missed dose, take next scheduled dose

-- Never double up: Taking extra colchicine increases toxicity risk without added benefit
+- Avoid double up: Taking extra colchicine increases toxicity risk without added benefit

 - For acute flares: Maintain schedule as closely as possible for first 24-48 hours